VasilisMylonas/avium/CONTRIBUTING.md

 ## Reporting bugs

 If you think you have found a bug then you can file up an issue.
-Please check if the bug has not already been reported or solved.
+Please check if the bug has not already been reported or fixed.
 It is preferred that you provide at least some info about the bug.

 The issue title should be: